 An introduction generally consists of the following elements:

-• Thesis statement – the main idea of your essay that helps to keep your writing on track.
-Without a thesis statement, your essay may lack focus and direction, so it is often the most important part of your introduction.
+- Thesis statement – your essay’s main idea that helps keep your writing on track.
+Without a thesis statement, your essay may lack focus and direction, which is often the most important part of your introduction.

 Body Paragraphs